The symptoms

 Rectangle

 In addition to the Borrelia burgdorferi bacterium, ticks often carry other pathogens.
 Symptoms and clinical manifestations of each of these infections can either resemble or differ from those of Lyme disease, making diagnosis and treatment extremely difficult.
-In Quebec, babesia and anaplasma are the most common pathogens, but can also include bartonella, mycoplasma pneumonia and many others.
+In Quebec, babesia and anaplasma are the most common pathogens, but can also include many others.

 Rectangle